CER-REC/conditions/app/components/FeatureTypesDescription/README.md

 # Feature Type Description

-This sections contains a list of categories for the selected feature, explaining what sorts of conditions they might refer to.
-The text is scrollable if need be.
+This section contains a list of categories for the selected feature, explaining what sorts of conditions each might refer to.
+The text is scrollable.

 ## Interaction Requirements

 - Users should be able to scroll through the list.
 - When the user selects a feature type in the Small Multiples Legend, the list should scroll to the description for that type.
-(Type headings all have `id=feature-type-theme-security`, etc. for this purpose)
+(Parent component should pass `scrollTarget="security"` as a prop to trigger this)

 ## Accessibility Requirements